 by Charles C. Mann

-Charles C. Mann’s 1491 explores the history of the Americas as it has been revealed over the last several decades of excavating, deciphering languages, and analyzing at the molecular level.
-Starting by correcting the vastly underestimated pre-Columbian population figures, Mann then shifts focus to the next logical question—what were all those millions of people up to before small pox and Columbus arrived?
+Charles C. Mann’s 1491 explores the history of the Americas as it has been revealed over the last several decades of research.
+Starting by correcting the massively underestimated pre-Columbian population figures, Mann then shifts focus to the next logical question—what were all those millions of people up to before small pox and Columbus arrived?
 The last section of the book discusses the ancient ecology of the Americas and how its collapse inevitably followed the destruction of Indian societies.

 “Understanding that nature is not normative does not mean that anything goes.
 The fears come from the mistaken identification of wildness with the forest itself.
 Instead the landscape is an arena for the interaction of natural and social forces, a kind of display, and one that like all displays is not fully under the control of its authors.”